-Comparative overview of network costs
+Comparative overview of network costs Baseload profile

-Baseload profile

-Network costs in Belgium increased respectively 8% and 10% in 2023 for 100 GWh and 1000 GWh profiles compared to 2022.
-In comparison, network costs remain higher than those of neighboring countries, except for a 100 GWh profile in the Netherlands where network costs have significantly increased.
+Network costs in Belgium decreased respectively by 10% and 13% in 2024 for 100 GWh and 1000 GWh profiles compared to 2023.
+In comparison, network costs remain higher than those of neighboring countries except for the Netherlands where network costs have significantly increased.

-In France, Germany and the Netherlands, a maximum 90% discount on network costs is applicable for certain consumption profiles.
-This discount does not exist in Belgium, which explains the large differences between Belgium and its neighboring countries.
+In France and Germany, a maximum 90% discount on network costs is applicable for certain consumption profiles.
+In the Netherlands, discounts on network costs have been abolished as from 2024, explaining the increase displayed in the graphs.
+This discount does not exist in Belgium, which explains the large differences between Belgium, France and Germany.
 More details can be found in the appendix of this report.